fatima898/FATRAK25527_FTO2506_GroupB_Fatima-Rakiep_JSL04/README.md

 ## Expected Outcome

 A fully functional **dynamic task board** where tasks appear under the correct columns, and users can **open a modal to view/edit** task details.
 The project will follow **clean, well-documented, and maintainable code practices**, ensuring a professional and scalable implementation.

+#🚀 Dynamic Kanban Task Manager

+This project implements a dynamic Kanban board that displays tasks across 3 columns (todo, doing and done) based on their status.
+Users can click on any task to open a modal window where the tasks details are viewable.

+## ⚙️ Technologies Used

+- HTML for semantic markup
+- CSS for styling and resposive design
+- JavaScript for dynamic rendering and event handling

+## 🌱 Features

+- Dynamic rendering of tasks from JS array into Kanban columns.
+- Modal pop-up to view and edit task details (title, descriptio and status.)

+## Setup Instructions

+1. Clone the repositary

+2. Navigate to project folder:
+(FATRAK25527_FTO2506_GroupB_Fatima-Rakiep_JSL04)

+3. Open index.html in your preferred browser:
+- you can double-click or run a local server for the best results.

+## 📃 Usage Instructions

+- On the loading page, tasks will appear under their respective columns based on their status.
+- Click on any task to open a modal displaying the title, description and status.
+- Click close button(the red x) to exit the modal.

+## Example

+Visual respresentation of tasks across Kanban Manager and the modal pop-up.

+## Interaction Instructions

+- Clicking Tasks: Opens a detailed modal.
+- Closing Modal: Click the close(x) button.
+- Resonsive Design: Modal adapts to screen sizes for optimal usability on mobile and desktop.